-Serve and enjoy snacking on these Honey-Roasted Peanuts!
+Serve and enjoy snacking on these Honey-Roasted Peanuts once cool!

 - We highly recommend using raw peanuts for this recipe.
 If there aren’t any available, it’s best to use peanuts with as little processing and salt as possible, so as not to clash with the honey flavor.

-- If you prefer darker-roasted peanuts, roast them for a little longer and don’t stir on the first 5-minute mark.
+- If you prefer darker-roasted peanuts, roast them for a little longer and don’t stir at the first 5-minute mark.

 - Fiber: 5g